pablodecm/paper-inferno/paper/paper.md

 [@tensorflow2015-whitepaper]
 and \textsc{TensorFlow Probability} [@tran2016edward;@dillon2017tensorflow] software libraries.

-## 3D Synthetic Mixture

-In order to exemplify the usage of the proposed approach, evaluate its viability and test its performance by comparing to the use of a classification model proxy, a three-dimensional mixture example with two components is considered.
+In order to demonstrate the usage of the proposed approach, evaluate its viability and test its performance by comparing to the use of a classification model proxy, a three-dimensional mixture example with two components is considered.
 One component will be referred as background $f_b(\boldsymbol{x} | \lambda)$ and the other as signal $f_s(\boldsymbol{x})$; their probability density functions are taken to correspond respectively to:
 $$
 f_b(\boldsymbol{x} | r, \lambda) =
 \mathcal{N} \left (